February 4, 2016

 develop leadership skills such as community organizing, conflict resolution, public speaking, campaign building.

 explore ancient and contemporary practices that sustain compassion and provide clarity of purpose.

 network with diverse leaders in social and environmental change efforts.

-- Weekend three: Location TBA (August or September)
+- Weekend three: Location Bowen Island, September 4-7

 Weekend One: Laying the Foundation

 - Introduction to contemplative practices of grounding and centering